Quality of life indicators - governance and basic rights

 The bulk of the material presented in this article is derived from EU-SILC.
 The first section of the article is based on the results from a 2015 ad-hoc module on social/cultural participation and material deprivation.
 This module included 15 variables on social and cultural participation.
 For the purpose of the ad-hoc module, active citizenship was defined as: participation in the activities of a political party or a local interest group; participation in a public consultation; peaceful protest including signing a petition; participation in a demonstration; writing a letter/e-mail to a politician; writing a letter/e-mail to the media.

-The indicator presented for voter turnout is compiled from data provided by the International institute for democracy and electoral assistance (IDEA).
+Data regarding voter turnout is made available by the European Parliament's voter turnout report.
 This information may be used to measure citizens’ participation in EU, national or local public affairs.
 Turnout figures refer to the share of eligible voters who participate in an election; this includes people who cast a blank or invalid ballot paper.
 Note that in Belgium, Greece, Cyprus and Luxembourg, voting is compulsory.

 The information presented for trust in political and legal systems is also taken from EU-SILC.
 More specifically, it comes from a 2013 ad-hoc module on well-being.
 These indicators refer to the respondent’s opinion/feeling about the political or legal system.
 For the former this covers institutions, interest groups (such as political parties, trade unions), and the relationships between those institutions and the political norms/rules that govern their functions.
 For the legal system it covers all aspects related to interpretation and enforcement of laws.